 - Leave No Trace.
 Once you’re done playing, involve the children in dismantling their own fort.
 Sometimes this can be after a few days, sometimes after a few hours.
 It’s important to explain that all the materials are part of the habitat for the area’s wildlife—that “salamanders are literally living under those sticks,” as Gilbert says—so leaving the area disturbed may affect them.
 Once the main materials are scattered, kids should “fluff the duff”—gently scatter and fluff up the pine needles and leaves that have been flattened by human feet.
 “That can be a game in itself—trying to make it so no one knows you were there.”

-Great Kids, Great Outdoors is an Appalachian Mountain Club blog.
-This post was written by Karen Ingraham.
+Great Kids, Great Outdoors is an Appalachian Mountain Club blog, written by Heather Stephenson.